 One of the worst storms to hit the UK in years (this will open in a new window)wiped out internet connections for over 100,000 BT customers for an entire day.
 It affected one of BT’s core telephone exchanges for Scotland located in Edinburgh, impacting local users and some as far away as the Highlands.
 The exchange in Edinburgh is a key site in Scotland, which serves a sizable amount of the country with most of the internet traffic for BT customers and those reliant on the network - Plusnet, TalkTalk etc. going through this site.
 The weather didn’t just impact Edinburgh’s exchange, there were additional reports of internet outage in Eastleigh in Hampshire and in West London too.

 Some may be wondering if these core exchanges are prepared for severe weather.
 The exchange should be well equipped in terms of resiliency and are all part of a meshed topology, so should this have happened?
 It does raise questions and whilst this storm was quite unusual in the amount of lightning and the flooding it caused, could these instances be on the increase given the issues of climate change?
 Should we be looking at how resilient this national infrastructure actually is with these extreme weather events in mind?

-However, it’s not just BT who have suffered significant outages this year.
-An Opinium based survey from Uswitch.com claims 4.7 million people suffered a “broadband outage” lasting more than 3 hours in the past year, costing the economy £1.5bn.
-Bristol was named Britain’s “outage capital”, with homes that have been hit by outages suffering on average 169 hours a year of internet loss.
+However, it’s not just BT who have suffered significant outages this year. (this will open in a new window)An Opinium based survey from Uswitch.com claims 4.7 million people suffered a “broadband outage” lasting more than 3 hours in the past year, costing the economy £1.5bn.
+Edinburgh was named Britain’s “outage capital” 2021, taking this title from Bristol (2020) with homes that have been hit by outages suffering on average 169 hours a year of internet loss.
 Also, during the COVID-19 lockdown period, Virgin Media experienced a technical fault in its core network, receiving more than 30,000 reports nationally on the Downdetector service.